sai-23/dplyr-murder-mystery/README.md

 Use the data sets included in `data` to figure out whodunnit!
 You can load the data frames into R by typing `load("data/dplyr_murder_mystery.Rda")`

-This project is currently a clone of https://mystery.knightlab.com/, with **SQL City** changed to **dplyr City**, which itself was inspired by a murder in Terminal City https://github.com/veltman/clmystery.
+This project started as a clone of https://mystery.knightlab.com/, with **SQL City** changed to **dplyr City**, which itself was inspired by a murder in Terminal City https://github.com/veltman/clmystery.

 # Goals